 “Where It All Starts”.

-This helpful map gives us a clear understanding of where everything is.
+Since we don’t really keep a map of first century Jerusalem in our back pocket let me put up this helpful map gives us a clear understanding of where everything is.

 The group comes out of the city, across the Kidron Valley – and over to a garden on the Mount of Olives.